Christopher-DSA/Sign-Language-Detection-Computer-Vision/README.md

 ## Introduction

 The goal is to create a fast and accurate system that uses a webcam to recognize sign language in real-time.

-The motivation is to explore the tensorflow machine learning libary and apply it to a pratical appliaction.
+The motivation is to explore the tensorflow machine learning libary and apply it to a practical application.

 ## Table of Contents